Midwestern HomeLife

 How do you know when chocolate chip cookie bars are done?

-I like to check the internal temperature with an instant read thermometer.
-175-185 is the range to look for with 175 being on the gooeyer side.
+I check the internal temperature with an instant read thermometer.
+175-185 is the range to look for, with 175 being on the gooeyer side.
 A toothpick inserted in the center will come out gooey, but should be cleaner near the edges.

 What chocolate is best for this chocolate chip cookie bars recipe?